Sunbird-Lern/lms-service/README.md

 docker exec -it sunbird_redis bash
 ```

-To set up Redis database in Docker, please follow the below steps for mac m1:
+To set up Redis database in Docker for Mac M1, please follow the below steps:

 1. Pull the Redis image from Docker Hub using the following command:
 ```shell